By Maria Gregory and Marysa Enis

 - Environmental, cultural, or economic disadvantage

-SELPAs, special education directors, and school psychologists, stay tuned for Larry P. v.
-Riles, Part Two: Assessment, where we’ll take an in-depth look at current testing practices and the issues that surround them.
+SELPAs, special education directors, and school psychologists, read Larry P. v.
+Riles, Part Two: Assessment, where we take an in-depth look at current testing practices and the issues that surround them.

 Is your school ready to make a change?
 Our seasoned school psychologists and BCBA’s would love to help!
 It’s crucial to collect the right data and know what to do with it.
 Click here to schedule a free consultation about what Psyched Services can do for you.